 The thing we hear most often from our students is that the site is super-easy to manage.
 It's well-organized, and it's in the flow.
 They log in, get started, and off they go.
 The system is so easy to use and so user-friendly that it’s transparent to the student.
 There's no issue, and there’s no learning curve.
 The platform’s user-friendliness means that nothing gets in the way of their learning.

-How do you see the future of online learning and edtech?
-Will you keep using an LMS?
+How do you see the future of online learning and edtech - will you keep using an LMS?

-More traditional public schools will start looking at platforms like NEO because they see that's the best way the teachers can communicate with students.
+More traditional public schools will start looking at platforms like CYPHER because they see that's the best way the teachers can communicate with students.
 I think schools are going to be more of a hybrid.
 You're going to have some kids who want to go back to school, some kids who don't, and now know that they can do both.

 The main idea is that students do their work before they go to class.
 So they're getting their information through watching a video or doing research online or whatever their learning objective is.
 Then, they go to a class and meet with the teacher to go over questions.
 The teacher isn't necessarily delivering the lesson.
 Teachers act more as a resource to help facilitate what they're working on, to answer questions.
 I think that people are interested in being more self-directed in their learning.
-That's another thing that NEO has been able to provide.
+That's another thing that CYPHER has been able to provide.
 I got interested in doing this just because I'm so grateful for what the company has done.